nsaicharan/existentialhope/2017-10-26-Existential-Angst-&-Existential-Hope.md

 * Letter From Utopia - as [Youtube video](https://www.youtube.com/watch?v=qCAWCuHI1YI) and [paper](https://nickbostrom.com/utopia.html) by Nick Bostrom.
 Imaginary letter to humanity from potential future being living in Utopia, who urges us to bring them into existence.

 *We love life here every instant.
 Every second is so good that it would blow your mind had its amperage not been previously increased.
 My contemporaries and I bear witness, and we are requesting your aid.
 Please, help us come into existence!
 Please, join us!
 Whether this tremendous possibility becomes a reality depends on your actions.
-If your empathy can perceive at least the outlines of the vision I am describing, then your ingenuity will find a way to make it real.*

-*Human life, at its best, is fantastic.
+If your empathy can perceive at least the outlines of the vision I am describing, then your ingenuity will find a way to make it real.Human life, at its best, is fantastic.
 I'm asking you to create something even greater.
-Life that is truly humane*
+Life that is truly humane.*

 * [Existential Risk and Existential Hope](https://www.fhi.ox.ac.uk/Existential-risk-and-existential-hope.pdf) - paper by Owen Cotton-Barratt, Toby Ord.
 Introduces the term Existential Hope for the first time.